 Claudia Zentmeyer, Chaplain at Olive View and LCPC Advocate for the ministry

-STARS Tutoring, a ministry of Lake Avenue Community Foundation, provides after school programming for children in Pasadena through the STARS tutoring program.
-They give students an opportunity to rise above the challenges of their environment to become college-educated, responsible citizens of our community.
+Stars offers a holistic, community-collaborative approach in providing educational opportunity and support for students.
+Their programs include four after-school program sites, a mentoring program, summer enrichment trips and academic programs, college support, counseling, social skills classes, and parenting classes.
+They give students an opportunity to rise above the challenges of their environment to become college-educated, responsible citizens of their community.
 By providing academic support, enrichment opportunities and family-strengthening activities, and by encouraging growing and accountable relationships with positive adult role models (tutors), they provide an environment where students are challenged to grow towards becoming that which God intended them to be.

 Tutors Needed: Help students with homework, encourage and motivate them, and grow together as you meet on a weekly basis for one hour per week.

 Beth Winton, Volunteer Program Manager & Mentor Coach

 Providing assistance to homeless and low income individuals in greater Pasadena.